 How Can You Make a Business Power of Attorney?

 It is a simple process to create a power of attorney.
-Although it is not required, many states have standard forms that can be used.
+Although it is not required, many states have standard forms that can be used, like this California power of attorney form here.
 You either fill in the blanks or check the boxes that apply.
-Find out if your state has a Business Power of Attorney form by searching for it on the internet.
+You can find out if your state has a Business Power of Attorney form by searching for it on the internet.
 Some banks and brokerage firms have their own forms for business power of attorney.

 You’ll have to notarize your POA by signing it in front of a notary.
 Some states also require you to sign in front of one or more witnesses.
 You should file a copy of a POA with your county recorder’s office if your agent will be dealing with your business.